 For help reducing your budget further, check out my guide to ultra-low budget travel.

-Visas, Travel Documents, and Entry Requirements For a Round-the-World Trip
+Step 3: Consider Visas, Travel Documents, and Entry Requirements For the Countries You Plan to Visit

 The next step in the planning process is to research the entry requirements for each country that you plan to visit.
 Continue refining your round the world trip itinerary through this process.
 Items you need to research include: